CloudLabs-MOC/AI-102-AIEngineer/Instructions/18-object-detection.md

 3. Wait for the project to be created and opened in the browser.

 ## Task 2: Add and tag images

+In this task, you will learn how to add and tag images for training an object detection model by uploading images and defining bounding boxes for each object instance.

 To train an object detection model, you need to upload images that contain the classes you want the model to identify, and tag them to indicate bounding boxes for each object instance.